btcpayserver/blog/blog/_posts/migration-net10.md

 # Migrating from .NET 8 to .NET 10

 This blog post is mainly intended for plugin developers and anyone building BTCPay Server from source.
-Normal users or merchants will not be impacted and can safely ignore this post.
+Normal users and merchants are not impacted and can safely ignore this post.

 As we focus on delivering a stable experience to our users, we generally avoid major migrations and dependency updates unless needed to address vulnerabilities or when a dependency reaches end of life (EOL).

-This is soon to be the case for .NET 8.0 (LTS), which reaches end of support in November 2026 ([support policy](https://dotnet.microsoft.com/en-us/platform/support/policy)).
+This will soon be the case for .NET 8.0 (LTS), which reaches end of support in November 2026 ([support policy](https://dotnet.microsoft.com/en-us/platform/support/policy)).

 If you are building BTCPay Server from source, you will now need to use [the .NET 10 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).